charleprr/jsclock/README.md

 # JSClock
-A clock, made in JavaScript
+An interesting clock made in JavaScript.
-by Charly